 How can I tell if a person is okay after a seizure?

-Ask questions to see if the person knows his/her name, where he/she is, what time of day it is, and what happened.
-If the person can not answer these questions, tell her the information and offer reassurance that she is okay.
+Ask questions to see if the person knows their name, where they are, what time of day it is, and what happened.
+If the person cannot answer these questions, tell them the information and offer reassurance that they are okay.
 This may help decrease confusion and orient them to their surroundings.